-The final exam question papers are prepared according to the exercise questions present in chapter 9 of the Maths class 4 NCERT book.
-Therefore, here the solutions carry explanation for all the types of questions which can be asked from this chapter and students can understand them easily as well.
+The final exam question papers are prepared according to the exercise questions present in Chapter 9 of the Maths class 4 NCERT book.
+Therefore, here the solutions carry explanations for all the types of questions which can be asked from this chapter and students can understand them easily as well.

 NCERT Solutions Class 4 Maths Chapter 9 Halves and Quarters:-Download PDF Here

-Access NCERT Class 4 Maths Chapter 9 Halves and Quarters Solutions
+Access NCERT Solutions for Class 4 Maths Chapter 9 Halves and Quarters

 NCERT book Page No: 95

 Half – Half

 If the cat ask you to divide the chapati equally, how will you divide it?

 Answer: I will fold the chapati into two equal halves and then break them from the creased line.
 Now, the chapati is half.

 Half of Half